back

 • Operation Smile

-These non-profits can help with all kinds of plastic surgery procedures.
+These nonprofits can help with all kinds of surgery procedures.
 For example, My Hope Chest helps with breast augmentation after breast cancer.
-Free to Smile Foundation takes care of plastic surgery for children born with congenital disabilities.
+Free to Smile Foundation takes care of surgery for children born with congenital disabilities.

 For some people investing their funds is another way to build their savings.
-High yield savings bank accounts are one type of investment that doesn’t have huge risk.
-Another way to add to your plastic surgery fund is to sell some of your stuff.
+High-yield savings bank accounts are one type of investment that doesn’t have huge risks.
+Another way to add to your surgery fund is to sell some of your stuff.
 Using the cash from these sales can be a great way to start saving for plastic surgery.

 If you have existing debt, consider paying it off.
 Which debts to pay first will depend on the kinds of debt you have.
-Paying off credit can help open up your credit for use.
-Or it can improve your credit score for other financing options or plastic surgery loans.
+Paying off debt can help open up your credit for use.
+Or it can improve your credit score for other financing options.

 Regardless of how you plan to pay for plastic surgery, there are ways that you can save.
 Here are a few things you can do to save when finding a plastic surgeon: